piedicianni/subtitles-editor/README.md

 ## Functionality overview

-This React.js application allow you to modify and create video subtitles;
+This React.js application allow you to modify and create video subtitles.

 **General functionality:**